genFD/code-journey-notes/notes/01-HTML-CSS/02-css/6-typography.md

 #### Line Height

-We can use the `line-height` property to set how tall we want each line containing our text to be.
+We can use the `line-height` property `to set how tall we want each line containing our text to be`.
 Line height values can be a unitless number, such as 1.2, or a length value, such as 12px, 5% or 2em.

 ![Line height](/Notes/notes/01-HTML-CSS/assets/htmlcss1-diagram__leading_updated_1-01.svg)